-- → New Balloon - 1.
-Unscrew the tube assembly unit, which includes the top aluminium ring, the clear plastic housing and the valve assembly attached to the bottom.
+- → New Balloon - Unscrew the balloon chamber unit, located on the exhaust block on Configuration A UAMs, and on the exterior breathing block on Configuration B. The unit is one, opaque, piece on Configuration B, and on Configuration A it includes the top aluminum ring, the housing (clear plastic) and the scavenging taper attached to the bottom.
 Turn using the top ring to make sure that it comes off as one piece.
 Make sure that the O-ring above does not fall down. - 2.
-With fingers on the neck of the balloon, carefully peel off the balloon from its mounting. - 3.
-With a small amount of moisture on the neck, slide the new balloon on to its mounting and move it up so that the top ring locates in the groove on the mounting. - 4.
+With fingers on the neck of the balloon, carefully peel off the balloon from its mounting. - With a small amount of moisture on the neck, slide the new balloon on to its mounting and move it up so that the top ring locates in the groove on the mounting.
+Shown on a Configuration A UAM in photos below. - 4.
 Replace the tube assembly unit, taking care not to catch the balloon in the screw threads.
-Use a rotating action to make sure the balloon is fully visible inside the tube before locating the screw threads.
+Use a rotating action to make sure the balloon is free inside the tube before locating the screw threads.

-REPLACING THE CONTROL SCREEN CIRCUIT BOARD
+REPLACING THE ANALYZER SCREEN CIRCUIT BOARD

-- → 4 mm Allen key - → 2.5 mm Allen key - → Long nose pliers - 1.
+- → 4 mm hex key - → 2.5 mm hex key - → Long nose pliers - 1.
 Switch off mains power. - 2.
-Remove the six monitor shelf retaining screws and washers using a 4 mm Allen key and lift off the monitor shelf. - 3.
+Remove the six top shelf retaining screws and washers using a 4 mm hex key and lift off the monitor shelf. - 3.
 Disconnect the oxygen sensor cable note that the clip must be squeezed in to disconnect. - 4.
-Pull off the silicon tube from the pressure transducer do not put any stress on the transducer support the body and use a slight twisting action. - 5.
+Pull off the silicone tube from the pressure transducer do not put any stress on the transducer support the body and use a slight twisting action. - 5.
 Disconnect the 4 way power supply connector note that the clip must be squeezed in to disconnect. - 6.
 Disconnect the speaker connector pull connector body out with long nose pliers do not pull on cable. - 7.
 Disconnect the solenoid connector pull connector body out with long nose pliers do not pull on cable. - 8.
-Remove the two screen securing screws using a 2.5 mm Allen key. - 9.
-Slide screen up to remove from flow meter. - 10.
+Remove the two screen securing screws using a 2.5 mm hex key. - 9.
+Slide screen up to remove from rotameter bank. - 10.
 Pull touch screen connector clamp to disconnect the ribbon cable. - 11.
 Disconnect screen display cable by flipping up the clamp using a thumbnail. - 12.
-Remove the 4 printed circuit board securing screws using a 2.5 mm Allen key. - 13.
+Remove the 4 printed circuit board securing screws using a 2.5 mm hex key. - 13.
 Reverse sequence using new board.